Manager leaves club

 Peter Houston, together with coaching staff James McDonaugh and Alan Maybury, have left Falkirk after three years in charge.

-In that time Houston has led the cub to a Scottish Cup final as well as the last stage of the Premiership play-offs.
+In that time Houston has led the cub to a Scottish Cup final as well as the last stage of the

 The current season began well and there was talk of Houston replacing Ian Cathro at Hearts.
 But a run of seven league games without a win sees Falkirk, who finished second to Hibs last season and Rangers the year before, sit second bottom of the second tier.